Tanishq-Chavan/odin-recipies/README.md

 "Project: Recipies"
-I will be demonstrating my html skills
+This page is made using html